 Email is also advantageous because it’s highly scalable — your sales reps can automatically follow-up with every lead they talk to.
 You can create a follow-up system with emails that can be tailored and personalized using the data you have about each lead in your CRM and sales force automation platform, and you can set up your platform to automatically deliver those emails to leads at just the right moment, right after they’ve performed an action or after a specified duration of time.

 After your sales team calls each prospect, whether the prospect is interested in purchasing or not, you should always follow up afterwards with a summary of what you discussed and any useful resources that will support your company’s authority and expertise on the topic.
 Here’s an example of a call follow-up message you might send:

 Simply sending one follow-up email after your sales call or consultation is typically not enough to nudge a sale.
-Remember, most of your qualified leads won’t be ready to buy your product right away, so following up with them over time is crucial to closing the sale.
+Remember, most of your qualified leads won’t be ready to buy your product right away, so planning a regular cadence of follow-up after sales calls is crucial.

 Your goal should be to remind them frequently of what you have to offer so that when they are eventually ready, your business will be fresh in their memory.
 Here’s an example of how you can follow up with a lead who has been in the pipeline a while without taking action:

 While email is the most common and recommended way to follow up quickly after a sales call or consultation, you can also send a thank you note or postcard that will arrive in your lead’s physical mailbox within a few days.
 Or you can plan to use a postcard later in your follow-up process.

 In a crowded digital marketplace, a personal touch here and there is a great way to stand out.
 With 54 percent of customers surveyed by AdWeek reporting that “they want to receive mail from brands they’re interested in,” sending a postcard by mail might be exactly how you can ensure your business stands out.